 Award: BEST WITH RGB LIGHTING

 WHY WE LIKE IT: The headset is available in a wide variety of brightly colored options that will appeal to a wide variety of people.
 It has powerful subwoofer 40mm drivers and a gold-plated 3.5mm plug that offers near-universal compatibility.

 With stunning ambiance LED lighting, the Bengoo G9000 gaming headset will illuminate any gaming room.
 This headset is compatible with PC and a wide variety of consoles, including Xbox One, PS4, and Nintendo 3DS.
 The headset features premium 40mm neodymium drivers to deliver in-game sounds with refinement and precision.
 A noise-canceling omnidirectional microphone enhances in-game communication.
 However, the lights on this model require a USB port, so they may not function on consoles.

 Generously cushioned protein earpads on this device provide an immersive listening experience while facilitating smooth airflow.
 The headset also features a cushioned head beam that provides comfort.
 This gaming headset is available in a huge variety of stunning colors, including blue, green, and pink.
 Equipped with a high-strength 4-foot anti-winding braised USB cable, this headset taps power from computers and other USB charging systems.
 It boasts volume controls and a mute function and has a 3.5mm plug for near-universal compatibility.

 Award: BEST APPEARANCE

-WHY WE LIKE IT: This game headset has features contrasting red and black portions that provide a stunning appearance.
-With ambiance lighting on the ear cups and microphone, this headset will impress.
+WHY WE LIKE IT: This game headset features contrasting red and black portions that provide a stunning appearance.
+This headset will impress with ambiance lighting on the ear cups and microphone.